Kennedy provides comprehensive quality healthcare in an academic setting where we are proud to serve patients, the community and each other.

 - In the summer of 2011, Kennedy University Hospital’s Bariatric Surgery Program was accredited as a Level 1 facility by the Bariatric Surgery Center Network (BSCN) Accreditation Program of the American College of Surgeons (ACS).
 Kennedy is now one of only three ACS/BSCN Level One bariatric programs in the state of New Jersey.

-- In October 2011, the new ACE (Acute Care for Elders) Unit at Kennedy – Stratford was unveiled.
+- In October 2011, the new ACE (Acute Care for Elders) Unit at Kennedy– Stratford was unveiled.
 This 12-bed ACE Unit – located on the hospital’s third floor -- is designed to meet the unique needs of hospitalized older adults (ages 70 and up), while offering support and access to their loved ones.
-Kennedy’s ACE Unit uses an interdisciplinary approach to help older adults maintain their independence and prevent physical and mental decline while receiving treatment for acute illnesses.
+Kennedy – Stratford hospital in early 2014 achieved “Senior Friendly” status for its NICHE (Nurses Improving Care for Healthsystem Elders) program.
+NICHE is the premier designation indicating a hospital's commitment to excellence in the care of patients 65 and older.

 - In November 2011, The Kennedy Neuroscience Center of Southern New Jersey, a member of the Jefferson Neurosciences Network (JNN), celebrated the opening of its new $5.7 million Interventional Neurosurgery Suite at its Washington Township hospital.
 This 1,098-square foot hybrid suite features Phillips Allura Xper Bi-Plane 3-D intervention radiology imaging equipment, the latest neurosurgical equipment and Stryker video integration.
 The Neurosurgery Suite is the latest concept in providing expedited care for patients requiring neurovascular intervention.
 This new hybrid OR allows the patient to be diagnosed and treated with either vascular interventional procedures or open surgery in one room.